 Qualified intermediary (QI).
 A QI is an intermediary that is a party to a withholding agreement with the IRS.
 An entity must indicate its status as a QI on a Form W-8IMY submitted to a withholding agent.
+For information on a QI withholding agreement, see Rev. Proc.
+2000-12, which is on page 387 of Internal Revenue Bulletin 2000-4 at www.irs.gov/pub/ irs-irbs/irb00-04.pdf.

-Nonqualified intermediary (NQI).
+Nongualified intermediary (NQI).
 An NQI is any intermediary that is not a U.S. person and that is not a QI.

 Private arrangement intermediary (PAI).
 A QI may enter into a private arrangement with another intermediary under which the other intermediary generally agrees to perform all of the obligations of the QI.
 See Section 4 of Rev. Proc.
 2000-12 for details.
-You can find Rev. Proc.
-2000-12 on page 387 of Internal Revenue Bulletin 2000-4 at www.irs.gov.